TubarrApp/Tubarr/README.md

 ## Container Note

+The Tubarr container image is a little over a gigabyte, making it larger than images of similar applications like Sonarr.
+This is because of two factors:

+1) Tubarr runs yt-dlp under the hood, which means Python and the Deno runtime must be included.

+2) Tubarr runs transcoding operations, with support for various types of hardware acceleration and codecs.
+This requires the inclusion of a very fully-featured FFmpeg build and a large number of media codecs and drivers to reliably work on different machines.
+Most of the image size comes from this!

+### Resources:

-It is recommended you do not impose resource limitations on the container.
+It is recommended you do not impose heavy resource limitations on the container itself.
 Tubarr/Metarr run heavy transcoding operations via FFmpeg so it is normal for CPU and RAM usage to spike during this process.

-Setting limits is possible but could heavily impact transcode speed.
+Cutting the resources can dramatically slow down the speed of these operations.

+Setting RAM and CPU limits is possible directly in a channel's settings and it is generally better to use this instead.
+These limits ensure the system has at least x amount of RAM remaining, or that CPU is operating below x%, before spawning a new transcoding operation.

 ---